 Kshatrapa period being the blooming time of Buddhism in Gujarat, majority of the rock cut caves were assigned to this time viz., Uparkot, Sana, Talaja, Khaprakodia, Dhank (in Saurashtra), Siddhsar, Siyot, Lakhpat (in Kutch), Kadiyadungar (in South Gujarat) and are probably occupied from 1st- 4th Century AD.
-Based on the vedika ornamentation, Sankalia (1941) dates Zinzurizar caves to $1^{st}-2^{nd}$ century AD.
+Based on the vedika ornamentation, Sankalia (1941) dates Zinzurizar caves to 1st-2nd century AD.
 The ornamentation of Chaitya arches and chequer design on the facade of the lower halls at Uparkot caves show similarity with Devnimori stylistic elements, perhaps indicate their contemporaneous existence.
-The material from excavated remains Uparkot (IAR 1958-59) namely, coins of Kshatrapa king Rudrasena II, and terracotta figurines show similarity with those from Devnimori to hold up the The aforesaid view. caves at Khambalida dated to Kshtarapa -Maitraka period have shown elaborate ornamentation at the facade of the chaitya hall.
+The excavated material remains from Uparkot (IAR 1958-59) namely, coins of Kshatrapa king Rudrasena II, and terracotta figurines show similarity with those from Devnimori to hold up the aforesaid view.
+The caves at Khambalida dated to Kshtarapa - Maitraka period have shown elaborate ornamentation at the facade of the chaitya hall.
 Vajrapani and Padmapani are illustrated with attendant figures on either side of the façade in life size highlighting pervasiveness of Mahayanism (Figure 2).
 Perhaps some of these caves continued to be occupied by the monks during the succeeding Maitraka period.